 But you know all that already, right?
 What you want to know is: what’s the best way to visit the Krabi islands?
 Which Krabi islands are the best / which ones should I visit if I have only 1 or 2 days?
 How do I avoid the crowds?
-We are here to provide answers – and practical, bookable solutions – to these questions.
+We are here to provide answers to these questions.

 1. The itineraries

-The Hong Islands (Koh Hong, Koh Pakbia, Koh Rai, Koh Lahding) are a must for nature lovers as this area offers the best wildlife and snorkeling close to the coast.
+The Hong Islands (Koh Hong, Koh Pakbia, Koh Rai, Koh Lahding) are a must for nature lovers as this area offers the best wildlife and snorkelling close to the coast.

 The 4 Islands (Koh Poda, Chicken Island, Koh Tub, Koh Mor) are a good, shorter trip for families with younger children, or for anyone if the weather is looking dodgy – they are the most sheltered of the groups.
-Decent snorkeling is almost impossible here, however, unless you go on a specific snorkeling trip that will take you away from the high traffic spots.
+Decent snorkelling is almost impossible here, however, unless you go on a specific snorkelling trip that will take you to rock islands away from the high traffic spots.

-James Bond Island (Koh Khao Ping Kan, Koh Tapu, Koh Panyi, Khao Kian, Tam Lod), in Phang Nga, is probably the most overrated of the the four, though may be worth it if you are in a group and take the speedboat tour, so you can enjoy a wider cruise of Phang Nga Bay.
+James Bond Island (Koh Khao Ping Kan, Koh Tapu, Koh Panyi, Khao Kian, Tam Lod), in Phang Nga, is a stunning location that is possibly even more overrrun than Phi Phi (again, due to being a midway point between Krabi and Phuket).
+The best way to visit is independently and off-peak, so you can enjoy a wider cruise of Phang Nga Bay.

-Please click on the links below to see all the options to visit these 4 areas (combination tours are also included).
+Please click on the links below to get more details about what to see in these 4 areas.

 2. The boats